ManavvGarg/certi-gen-api/README.md

 3. Certificate Design Consideration: To ensure optimal results, design your template certificate with the name placement in the middle.
 Certi-Gen utilizes the uploaded template's Width and Height to calculate the origin point and position the names accordingly.
 It also readjusts font size dynamically to accommodate longer names.

-Certi-Gen is the brainchild of [Manav Garg](https://github.com/manavvgarg), bringing innovation and efficiency to certificate generation processes.
+Design and Developerd by [Manav Garg](https://github.com/manavvgarg), bringing innovation and efficiency to certificate generation processes.
 Experience the convenience and professionalism of Certi-Gen for your event today!